F5Networks/f5-ci-docs/docs/kubernetes/kctlr-as3-delete-configmap.rst

 Deleting Container Ingress Service (CIS) AS3 config maps
 ========================================================

-You can use this procedure to delete a CIS AS3 configmap, and remove the associated configuration objects from the BIG-IP systems.
+You can use this procedure to delete a CIS AS3 configmap, and also remove the associated configuration objects from the BIG-IP system.

 .. important::